-Monday to Saturday the local bus [Stagecoach East Kent #11] runs about every two hours between Canterbury and Westwood Cross Shopping Centre [Broadstairs] via lots of pretty villages with quaint old pubs - great for a pub crawl...! and via Minster Station for trains to London, Canterbury, Ramsgate, Sandwich etc.
+Monday to Saturday the local bus [Stagecoach East Kent #11] runs about every two hours between Canterbury and Westwood Cross Shopping Centre [Broadstairs] from early morning until about 1800 via lots of pretty villages with quaint old pubs - great for a pub crawl...! and via Minster Station for trains to London, Canterbury, Ramsgate, Sandwich etc.

 Parking for two cars is available on site.